 - 1. Accept the report on the Tumut Youth Council Meeting from Acting Director Strategy, Community & Development. - 2.
-Receive the Minutes of the Tumut Youth Council meeting held on 6 February 2019 and the following recommendations contained therein be adopted: - 1.
-That Council accepts and adopts the recommended changes to the inclusion of Councils "lock up" logo.
+Receive the Minutes of the Tumut Youth Council meeting held on 6 February 2019 and the following recommendations contained therein be adopted: - That Council accepts and adopts the recommended changes to the Youth Council Terms of Reference. - 2.
+That Council accepts Tumut Youth Council's new logo, with the inclusion of Councils "lock up" logo.